 Wild Places and Tribal Faces in Chiang Dao National Park

-Visitors will experience the traditions and customs of the Karen, Yellow Lahu, Shan and Lisu ethnic people.
-The guide has knowledge of the customs and history of the hill tribes and even the secrets of northern Thai cooking.
-Your travelers will have the opportunity to interact with the hill tribe villagers by visiting their homes, sharing food and overnight homestays.
+Visitors will experience the traditions and customs of the Karen, Yellow Lahu, Shan and Lisu ethnic hill tribes.
+Our guide has knowledge of the customs and history of the hill tribes and even the secrets of northern Thai cooking.
+Your travelers will have the opportunity to interact with the hill tribe villagers – visiting their homes, sharing food and overnight homestays.

-This trek affords wonderful opportunities for travelers interested in photography to capture that one brightly colored, butterfly, flower or bird that an online blogger referred to as “birds that look like flowers, and flowers that look like birds.”
-There are also caves to explore, mountain viewpoints to appreciate and even riding a bamboo raft down the gentle rapids of the Mae Taeng River.
+This trek affords wonderful opportunities for travelers interested in photography to capture that one perfect shot of a brightly colored butterfly, flower or bird that an online blogger referred to as “birds that look like flowers, and flowers that look like birds.”
+There are also caves to explore, mountain viewpoints to appreciate and even bamboo rafting down the gentle rapids of the Mae Taeng River.
 The opportunity for adventure and cultural discovery will not leave your travelers disappointed.

 For more information and booking requests, please contact firstname.lastname@example.org or information in yellow box below.